 - No matter whether you need to weld thick or thin material, MIG welding has a wide selection of filler metal compositions and diameters.

 - Very low fumes in comparison with flux cored welding and stick welding.

 - MIG welding is very much easy to operate and almost everyone can do it with minimal training.

 Limitations of MIG Welding

-While the benefits of MIG welding are widely varied, there are some inherent limitations of it as well.
+While the benefits of MIG welding are widely varied and there are a lot of small MIG welders, there are some inherent limitations of it as well.
 Here are some limitations that you need to be aware of: